dd32/td-gh-ex/readme.txt

 = 1.0.0 (2017-10-30) =
 * Initial release

-== License ==

-AyaClub Theme, Copyright 2017 Aya Templates
-AyaClub is distributed under the terms of the GNU GPL

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
-If not, see license.txt.

 == Resources ==
 * Customizer "Pro" theme section example, © 2016 Justin Tadlock, GNU v2.0